Micro vs Macro Influencers ROI 2026: Engagement, Costs, Conversion

 Cost per post: A micro influencer on Instagram charges $200–$2,000 per post depending on follower count and niche.
 A macro influencer charges $8,000–$30,000 or more for the same deliverable.
 YouTube follows a similar ratio — $1,000–$5,000 for micro versus $15,000–$50,000+ for macro.
 The absolute cost difference is obvious, but the value gap is more nuanced.

 Cost per engagement (CPE): This is where micro influencers dominate.
-Because their engagement rates are significantly higher and their post costs are lower, the cost per like, comment, or share is typically 3–5 times lower than macro influencers.
+Because their engagement rates are significantly higher and their post costs are lower, the cost per like, comment, or share is typically much lower than macro influencers.
 A brand paying $500 for a micro post that generates 3,000 engagements pays about $0.17 per engagement.
 A brand paying $15,000 for a macro post generating 15,000 engagements pays $1.00 per engagement.

 Cost per impression (CPI): The gap narrows here.
 Macro influencers deliver impressions at a lower per-unit cost because their reach is so much larger.
 However, impression quality matters — a macro influencer's impression pool includes a more diverse (and sometimes less relevant) audience, while micro impressions are concentrated within the creator's niche community.